dgentry/mergeinator/README.md

 trees) or in unit- or integration tests (there are two small unit tests).

-Maybe someday I'll put a Mac UI on it.
+Someday a Mac UI might be helpful to non-command-line users.

 Visualizing which file differs and which one is newer/older/larger might help the user choose better/quicker.